Jeremiah33-3/C-and-Computer-Organisation/C-Language.md

 1. sizeof(data type)
   - gets the size of the data type in bytes (e.g. sizeof(int))
 2. scanf()
+  - note: scaf(%d, &age) -> need & for address of operator
 3. printf()

 ### math.h